piyush-saurabh/esp32-boiler-plate/README.md

 #### Open this repository in dev container
 * Press `Ctrl+Shift+P`
-* Type "Open Folder in Container" and select the option "Dev Containers: Open Folder in Container..."
+* Type "Open Folder in Container" and select the option "**Dev Containers: Open Folder in Container...**"

 #### Search and replace 'boiler-plate' with your project name.